tango-controls/tango-doc/source/manual/07-advanced-features.rst

 start-up.
 At start-up, the polling threads pool will allways be configured as required by the polling\_threads\_pool\_conf property.
-The syntax used for this property is described in the Reference part of the Appendix `Reference part`_.
+The syntax used for this property is described in the Reference part of the `Appendix <A-reference.rst>`.
 The following window dump is the Astor tool window which allows polling threads pool management.

 |image18|